Randy P. Strader, Salem, Ohio

 He was a 1961 graduate of Salem High School, where he was a member of the track and football teams.
 He continued to compete in the shot put and discus and was eventually inducted into the Ohio Senior Olympic Hall of Fame.
 He was also very proud to be the recipient of a Reilly Stadium Honoree Banner for his accomplishments.

-He was proceeded in death by his beloved wife, Towanna A. Strader, who passed away on January 11, 2018.
+He was preceded in death by his beloved wife, Towanna A. Strader, who passed away on January 11, 2018.

 Donations in Randy’s name can be made to the Save the Music Foundation at https://www.savethemusic.org/ and goodsports.org.